sebashack/rusty-mom/README.md

 - `DeleteChannel`: Given a `channel_id`remove the channel identified by it from the queue where it is hosted.
 - `DeleteQueue`: Given a `queue_label` remove the queue identified by it from the MoM where it is hosted.
 When a queue is deleted, all of the messages attached to it are also removed both from the MoM server and database.
-- `ListChannels`: Get the ids of all channels that have been created and are currently available in a specific MoM server.
-- `ListQueues`: Get the labels of all queues that have been created and are currently available in a specific MoM server.
 - `PushToQueue`: Push a message with a topic to a specific queue hosted by a MoM server.
 If the topic is not intended to have a topic, the special "__none__" reserved word can be used.
 This operation is intended to be used by clients of this MoM system.